balancer/docs-v3/docs/concepts/pools/known-pool-types/stable-pool.md

 stETH is a token that represents **Staked Ether**, combining the value of deposited ETH with staking returns.
 As an ERC20, stETH tokens can be swapped as one would swap WETH, allowing the benefits of ETH 2.0 staking while allowing users to continue using their staked Ether on decentralized finance products.

 Balancer Stable Pools are ideal for the wstETH-WETH pair as the stETH asset is highly correlated but not pegged 1:1 to ETH as it accrues staking returns.

-Note: To make stETH compatible with Balancer's streaming/rebasing tokens, stETH must be wrapped into wstETH.
-This is done through a relayer contract.